 You are invited to participate in our public forum and discuss any topics about your drinking water.
-We meet monthly at the DPS Water & Sewer Operations Building located at 16C Perry Way (Industrial Park).
-For details and virtual meeting information, check cityofnewburyport.com.
+We meet monthly at the DPS Water & Sewer Operations Building, located at 16C Perry Way (Industrial Park).
+For details, including virtual meeting information, visit www.cityofnewburyport. com.